Kishanpatel2424/FinalProject/README.md

 # FinalProject
 This is a Final Project

-Its a Web POS that runes on J2EE Framework with HTML, JSP, MYSQL.
+Its a Web POS that supports J2EE Framework with HTML, JSP, MYSQL.

 This application consist of a SQL Database File.